Great Wall of China

 Mutianyu section is the most child-friendly and it is also accessible to wheelchair users.

-While if visitors are intend to enjoy the view with fewer crowds, they could choose the relatively less popular sections but also with splendid scenery, such as Mutianyu, Huanghuacheng, Jiankou and Simatai sections.
+While if visitors are intended to enjoy the view with fewer crowds, they could choose the relatively less popular sections but also with splendid scenery, such as Mutianyu, Huanghuacheng, Jiankou, and Simatai sections.

-Get more information on Best Sections of the Great Wall .
+Get more information on the Best Sections of the Great Wall.